curl/everything-curl/project/users.md

 ### Counting downloads

-The curl command-line tool and the libcurl library are available for download for most operating systems via the curl web site, they are provided via third party installers to a bunch and they come installed by default with even more operating systems.
-This makes counting downloads from the curl web site completely inappropriate as a means of measurement.
+The curl command-line tool and the libcurl library are available for download for most operating systems via the curl website, they are provided via third party installers to a bunch and they come installed by default with even more operating systems.
+This makes counting downloads from the curl website completely inappropriate as a means of measurement.

 ### Finding users